Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 • Outlook update failed

-A production workflow should have an error channel for these cases:
+A production workflow should have an error channel:

 Error → no archive marking → notification → manual review